 Community Day Charter Public Schools use a grading system of report cards and Personal Education Goals (PEG) for each student.
-Report cards are distributed three times during the academic year, with parent conferences occurring in conjunction with the fall marking period and thereafter on an as-needed basis.
+Report cards are distributed three times during the academic year, with parent conferences (in person/virtual) occurring in conjunction with the fall marking period and thereafter on an asneeded basis.
+Grades will be issued in all area in all three learning model scenarios.